Close Menu

 Yes, cryptocurrencies can indeed be traded on OTC markets.
 In fact, OTC trading desks have become a notable part of the cryptocurrency world, especially for larger transactions.
 Crypto OTC transactions can take place via email, private messages, or special electronic platform trading systems.

-See also What Is TRON and How Does It Work
+See also What Is Blockchain and How Does It Work?
+Everything You Need to Know

 via GIPHY